skynetservices/skydns1/README.md

 You have the ability to use a shared secret with SkyDns.
 To take advantage of the shared secret you would start skydns with the -secret=<secretString> flag.
 `curl -X PUT -H "Authorization mysupersecretsharedsecret" -L http://localhost:8080/skydns/services/1001 -d '{"Name":"TestService","Version":"1.0.0","Environment":"Production","Region":"Test","Host":"web1.site.com","Port":9000,"TTL":10}'`

-If usuccessful you should receive an http status code of: **403 Forbidden**
+If unsuccessful you should receive an http status code of: **403 Forbidden**

 #### Result